callumadair/Buffer-Busting/README.md

 ## C Buffer overflow

-1. Compile the C code using the gcc compiler, for example: `gcc overflow.c -o overflow`
+1. Compile the C code using the gcc compiler excluding stack protections such as canaries, for example: `gcc overflow.c -o overflow -fno-stack-protector`
-2. Run the overflow, for example: `./overflow`
+2. Now using gdb, capture the execution of the program: `gdb ./overflow`
+3. Now disassamble the program: `disas main`
+3. Locate the call to `strcpy` then add a breakpoint so that we can capture the state of the memory addresses, for example: `break *0000...`
+4. Now , run the program with `r`
+5. View the memory addresses using `x/100wx $esp`
+6. Continue the execution: `c`
+7. View the memory addresses again: `x/100wx $esp`

 ## Rust Unsafe Overflow